sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/backend.md

 | event-log-parallel-encoders |      |
 -----------------------|------
 description            | Indicates whether Sensu should use parallel JSON encoders for event logging.
 If `true`, Sensu sets the number of JSON encoder workers to 50% of the total number of cores, with a minimum of 2 (for example, 6 JSON encoders on a 12-core machine).
-Otherwise, Sensu uses the default setting, which is a single JSON encoding worker.<br><br>The `event-log-parallel-encoders` setting will not take effect unless you also specify a path to the event log file with the [`event-log-file`][61] configuration attribute.{{% notice note %}}
+Otherwise, Sensu uses the default setting, which is a single JSON encoding worker.<br><br>The `event-log-parallel-encoders` setting will not take effect unless you also specify a path to the event log file with the [`event-log-file`][61] configuration attribute. type                   | Boolean default                | false environment variable   | `SENSU_BACKEND_EVENT_LOG_PARALLEL_ENCODERS`
-**NOTE**: The `event-log-parallel-encoders` configuration attribute is available in [Sensu Go 6.4.2](../../../release-notes/#642-release-notes).
-{{% /notice %}}
-type                   | Boolean
-default                | false
-environment variable   | `SENSU_BACKEND_EVENT_LOG_PARALLEL_ENCODERS`